The Luxembourg Civil Code regulates the main aspects of real estate law in Luxembourg. It covers ownership, mortgages and leases.

 In addition, the following average costs should be taken into consideration:

-For investment fund structures, additional costs linked to the provision of services by third party providers may have to be taken into account, such as depositary fees, administration agent fees, AIFM fees, etc.
+For investment fund structures, additional costs linked to the provision of services by third-party providers have to be taken into account, such as depositary fees, administration agent fees, AIFM fees, audit fees, etc.

 Actual leases of real estate only confer personal rights of use of the premises to the tenant, and are split into the following three main categories: